WeyensLuk/pensive-ibex/content/blog/2024/4/colour-me-interested.md

 That's it.
 That's all you get.

 If you think you've found the solution.
-You can mail it to by following the link at the bottom of the page.
+You can mail it to me by following the link at the bottom of the page.

 Good luck!